 Video showing how to start Windows 7 in "Safe Mode with Networking":

-Log in to the account that is infected with Windows Anytime Upgrade scam.
+Log in to the account infected with the Windows Anytime Upgrade scam scam.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all the entries detected.

 Alternative Windows Anytime Upgrade scam removal guide:

-6. Restart your computer, download and install a legitimate anti-spyware software and perform a full system scan to eliminate any left remnants of Windows Anytime Upgrade scam.
+6. Restart your computer, download and install legitimate anti-spyware software and perform a full system scan to eliminate any remnants of Windows Anytime Upgrade scam.

-If you can't start your computer in safe mode with networking (or with command prompt) you should boot your computer using a rescue disk.
-Some variants of ransomware disables safe mode making it's removal more complicated.
-For this step you will need access to another computer.
-After removing Windows Anytime Upgrade scam from your PC restart your computer and scan it with a legitimate antispyware software to remove any possibly left remnants of this security infection.
+If you cannot start your computer in Safe Mode with Networking (or with Command Prompt), boot your computer using a rescue disk.
+Some variants of ransomware disable Safe Mode, making its removal more complicated.
+For this step, you need access to another computer.
+After removing Windows Anytime Upgrade scam from your PC, restart your computer and scan it with legitimate antispyware software to remove any possible remnants of this security infection.

-This ransomware encrypts all of the files on your computer.
-To decrypt your files download and run Kaspersky's Rannoh Decryptor.
-After launching this software click "Start Scan" button.
-Average scan time is about 2 hours.
+This ransomware encrypts the files on your computer.
+To decrypt your files, download and run Kaspersky's Rannoh Decryptor.
+After launching this software click the "Start Scan" button.
+Average scan time is approximately 2 hours.

 Other tools known to remove Windows Anytime Upgrade screen lock:

 If you continue to have problems removing this ransomware, try booting your computer using a rescue disk.